When is Worzel Gummidge on TV? What’s it about? Who’s in it?

-Traditional Jon Pertwee kids’s sitcom Worzel Gummidge is getting a reboot, with The Detectorists‘ Mackenzie Criminal now taking part in the turnip-headed scarecrow.
+Basic Jon Pertwee youngsters’s sitcom Worzel Gummidge is getting a reboot, with The Detectorists‘ Mackenzie Criminal now enjoying the turnip-headed scarecrow.

 - Netflix launch dates 2019

-- Take heed to the HEARALPUBLICIST Podcast now: subscribe on iTunes/subscribe on Google Podcasts
+- Hearken to the HEARALPUBLICIST Podcast now: subscribe on iTunes/subscribe on Google Podcasts

-The brand new sequence would be the third adaptation of the traditional kids’s books by Barbara Euphan Todd, following an ITV adaptation with Physician Who star Pertwee between 1979-81, and a New Zealand spin-off in 1987-89.
+The brand new sequence would be the third adaptation of the basic youngsters’s books by Barbara Euphan Todd, following an ITV adaptation with Physician Who star Pertwee between 1979-81, and a New Zealand spin-off in 1987-89.

-Discover out every little thing you should know concerning the newest reboot beneath.
+Discover out every thing it is advisable know concerning the newest reboot beneath.

 When is Worzel Gummidge on TV?

-The 2 TV specials, every of them an hour lengthy, shall be proven over the Christmas interval this yr on BBC One.
+The 2 TV specials, every of them an hour lengthy, can be proven over the Christmas interval this yr on BBC One.

 Worzel Gummidge: The Scarecrow of Scatterbrook will air on Thursday 26th December at 6.20pm.